fleetdm/fleet/handbook/manual-qa.md

 ### My account flow

 Head to the My account page by selecting the dropdown icon next to your avatar in the top navigation.
 Select "My account" and successfully update your password.

+## `fleetctl` CLI

+### Set up flow

+Successfully set up Fleet by running the `fleetctl setup` command.

+You may have to wipe your local MySQL database in order to successfully set up Fleet.
+Check out the [Clear your local MySQL database](#clear-your-local-mysql-database) section of this document for instructions.

+### Login and logout flow

+Successfully login by running the `fleetctl login` command.

+Successfully logout by running the `fleetctl logout` command.
+Then, log in again.

+### Hosts

+Run the `fleetctl get hosts` command.

+You should see your local machine returned.
+If your host isn't showing up, you may have to reenroll your local machine.
+Check out the [Orbit for osquery documentation](../docs/2-Orbit-osquery/README.md#packaging) for instructions on generating and installing an Orbit package.

+### Query flow

+Apply the standard query library by running the following command:

+`fleetctl apply -f docs/1-Using-Fleet/standard-query-library/standard-query-library.yml`

+Make sure all queries were successfully added by running the following command:

+`fleetctl get queries`

+Run the "Get the version of the resident operating system" query against your local machine by running the following command:

+`fleetctl query --hosts <your-local-machine-here> --query Get the version of the resident operating system`

+### Pack flow

+Apply a pack by running the following command:

+`fleetctl apply -f docs/1-Using-Fleet/configuration-files/multi-file-configuration/pack.yml`

+Make sure the pack was successfully added by running the following command:

+`fleetctl get packs`

+### Organization settings flow

+Apply organization settings by running the following command:

+`fleetctl apply -f docs/1-Using-Fleet/configuration-files/multi-file-configuration/organization-settings.yml`

+### Manage users flow

+Create a new user by running the `fleetctl user create` command.

+Logout of your current user and log in with the newly created user.